Kernix13/Kernix13/README.md

 ✅ I converted one JavaScript project to TypeScript ([WriterAssist](https://github.com/Kernix13/WriterAssist)) and will be doing the same for my [Guitar Chord Namer](https://github.com/Kernix13/guitar-chord-names) project.

-✅ Recently completed a PHP/Laravel app ([PostNChat](https://github.com/Kernix13/php-laravel-postnchat)) - Laravel is impressive!
-I need to dive deeper into PHP!
+✅ Recently completed a PHP/Laravel app ([PostNChat](https://github.com/Kernix13/php-laravel-postnchat)).
+Laravel is impressive and I need to dive deeper into PHP.

-✅ **_Next to-do items_**: Analyze my portfolio projects from a functional POV so that I can more easily build projects/apps in the future.
+✅ **_Next to-do items_**: Analyze my portfolio projects from a functional and structural point-of-view so that building projects/apps in the future is easier and faster.

 <br>